sebastianvelez/interestRates/PITCHME.md

 - The large banks operate nationally and post weekly prices that are common across the country

 Note:
-Big 8: 6 banks, a coop and a deposit-taking institution). low loan-to-value ratio  don´t require insurance high loan-to-vakue ratio require insurance
+Big 8: 6 banks, a coop and a deposit-taking institution).low loan-to-value ratio  don´t require insurancehigh loan-to-vakue ratio require insurance

+---